 E-Commerce Payment Processing

 In the past, E-Commerce (processing online) was something of a confusing mess of multiple and often expensive options.
-Today, E-Commerce is fairly simply and very affordable!
+Today, E-Commerce is fairly simple and very affordable!

 In order to have a good understanding of how processing online works, please visit our HOW IT WORKS document where you will learn the 4 basic components of an online credit card acceptance set up.